 However, pre-adjusted wheel ends can offer a more predictable and middle-ground type of consistency — neither too tight nor too loose — and they only need to be torqued to a manufacturer’s spec.
 It’s less likely they are adjusted incorrectly.

 Pre-adjusted wheel end systems are intended to be locked down and secured based on the tolerance stack ups of components inside the system.
-Usé says this stack up commonly puts the wheel end into preload, which is not measurable when the wheel end is installed on the axle.
+Usé said this stack up commonly puts the wheel end into preload, which is not measurable when the wheel end is installed on the axle.

 There are several reasons to consider installing a preassembled hub and bearing assembly, according to Hogg.

 “The component manufacturer will often offer an extended warranty.
-It involves less labor for a technician to just remove the damaged assembly and install a new one,” he says.
+It involves less labor for a technician to just remove the damaged assembly and install a new one,” he said.
 “Little risk of contamination [and] many vehicles today have aluminum hubs, which should only be serviced if you have the ability to heat the hub and chill the races.”

 “It’s always a good idea to check the bearings anytime the wheel is raised off the ground, but not always practical.
 The wheel end should be raised to check for noisy or loose bearings and fluid condition.
-The outside bearing should be removed and inspected, if possible, based on the hub design,” Hogg says.
+The outside bearing should be removed and inspected, if possible, based on the hub design,” Hogg said.
 “The overwhelming benefit of an annual inspection is to readjust the end play or to simply re-torque the retaining nut.”

-It can be difficult to tell when a wheel bearing is out of adjustment without measuring wheel end play, Usé adds.
+It can be difficult to tell when a wheel bearing is out of adjustment without measuring wheel end play, Usé added.
 However, some leading indicators are excessive wheel-end temperature, uneven tire wear or the tire not spinning freely.

 Additionally, Hogg notes a strong indicator that a wheel bearing is out of adjustment is when the ABS dashboard light comes on or goes off while depressing or releasing the service brakes.

-“Anytime an ABS light comes on, the driver should stop and check the hubs, as this could indicate a wheel is loose or overheating,” he says.
+“Anytime an ABS light comes on, the driver should stop and check the hubs, as this could indicate a wheel is loose or overheating,” he said.
 “If you notice irregular wear on a tire, this could also indicate that a wheel bearing is loose.
 A loose front wheel bearing can cause vehicle handling issues and a distinct humming noise in the cab of the truck.”

 Another warning sign that a wheel bearing is out of adjustment is a leaking wheel seal.